ianfleeton/zmey/api_doc/endpoints/admin/images/POST_create.md

 # POST api/admin/images

-Create a new image.
+Create a new image and trigger the `image_created` webhook.

 ## Attributes